3 days in Stockholm is an ideal amount of time to see this fascinating city.

 One of my favourite things to do whenever I visit a new city is to check into my accommodation and then go for a wander.
 I have no goal in mind, I just start walking and see where I end up.

 This isn’t for everyone.
 A lot of people don’t like wandering around without an aim.
-If that’s you, then I recommend booking a walking tour or going on a free one.
+If that’s you, then I recommend booking a guided tour or going on a free one.

 If your accommodation offers a free walking tour, do it.
-The guides are knowledgeable and will be able to explain the history of the city in lots of detail.
+The guides are knowledgeable and will be able to explain Stockholm’s history in lots of detail.

 Vasa Museum